thehottgame/TheHoTTGame/Trinitarianism/Quest0.md

   '

 We can see `ℕ` as a categorical notion:
-ℕ is a natural numbers object in the category `Type u`, with `zero : ⊤ → ℕ` and `suc : ℕ → ℕ` such that given any `⊤ → A → A` there exist a unique morphism `ℕ → A` such that the diagram commutes:
+ℕ is a natural numbers object in the category `Type`, with `zero : ⊤ → ℕ` and `suc : ℕ → ℕ` such that given any `⊤ → A → A` there exist a unique morphism `ℕ → A` such that the diagram commutes:
 <img src="images/nno.png" alt="nno" width="400"/>

-This has no interpretation as a proposition since there are too many terms, since mathematicians classically didn't distinguish between proofs of the same thing.
+This has no interpretation as a proposition since there are 'too many terms/proofs' - mathematicians classically didn't distinguish between proofs of the same thing.
 (ZFC doesn't even mention logic internally, unlike Type Theory!)